svopper/itulan.dk/README.md

 ## 🔥 Deployment

-Deployment happens through the Firebase CLI from the root folder.
+Deployment can be done in two different ways.

+1. Push code to master and GitHub Actions will build and deploy the code to Google Firebase.
+2. Deploy to Google Firebase by running the following command:

 ```bash
 $ npm run deploy